Murder and Conspiracy in Paradise

 Welcome to Paradise Island, a world outside of reality that invites all kinds of creatures and demons.
 However all is not right as the entire Council is murdered on the birth of Perfect 25 (a new island).
 In a desperate attempt to solve the mystery and restore order, the “investigation freak” Lady Love Dies is brought out of exile.
 She is tasked with uncovering what happening and save the island.
 Upon her arrival, all is not what it seems and signs of a sinister conspiracy are obvious.

-Paradise Killer from other mystery games is the blend of art house aesthetics with a heavy sci-fi /fantasy elements.
-In doing so, players are tossed into a colorful world populated by characters who are very lively.
+Paradise Killer stands out from other mystery games because of its blend of art house aesthetics with a heavy sci-fi /fantasy elements.
+Players are tossed into a colorful world populated by characters who are very lively.
 Lady Love Dies alone has a dominating personality with a side of passion and charm.
 Yet each character encountered leaves their own mark on the player.

 The open world is the right size and easy to traverse through.
 It’s not unnecessarily massive, just the right size for your investigation.
 Which is good since you will be doing a lot of back tracking.
 Do expect to go back to each suspect and question them again after finding new evidence.
 You are encouraged to look everywhere and question everyone.